elunna/nerfhack-changelog/README.md

 * Giantslayer conveys 18/\* strength while wielded (Dyna)
 * Ogresmasher can also hurtle light-weight monsters (Evil)
 * Werebane provides protection from shapechangers when wielded
-* The Sceptre of Might grants steadfastness when wielded.
+* The Sceptre of Might grants steadfastness when wielded
-* The Sceptre of Might grants magic resistance when carried.
+* The Sceptre of Might grants magic resistance when carried
 * The Longbow of Diana confers half physical damage when wielded
 * Increased Mjollnir's wakeup radius when it strikes monsters with lightning
 * Mjollnir can be invoked for a lightning bolt (xnh)
 * Sting actually cuts through webs when force-fighting
-* Snickersnee grants stun resistance when wielded (Evil).
+* Snickersnee grants stun resistance when wielded (Evil)
 * Withering can be cured by the Staff of Aesculapius (xnh/Evil)
-* Grimtooth can inflict disease on its victims (Evil).
+* Grimtooth can inflict disease on its victims (Evil)

 **Bane changes:**
 * All banes provide warning vs their bane monster type when wielded (Evil)
 * All banes glow red in response to their monster types (Evil)
 * All banes can instakill their associated monster types with a 1 in 5 chance (Un)
-* Sunsword and Disrupter don't get instakills.
+* Sunsword and Disrupter don't get instakills
 * Banes can't instakill unique monsters

 ## DUNGEON CHANGES